 How do I reserve a kitten?

 If you accept our kitten policy, then you can reserve a kitten with a $100 deposit, which is refundable at our discretion.
+We require a deposit before we arrange an appointment for you to pick up your kitten.
 The kitten must be paid in full before he will be released to your possession.
-We accept e-transfer, bank drafts, money orders or cash.
+We accept e-transfer, bank drafts, money orders or cash for the balance.
 You will get the following with your kitten:

 - A starter package from Royal Canin.
 This includes a small package of dry food, a can of wet food, a $30 coupon pack and a guide on kitten care.

 - A blanket or pad with Mom's and the kitten's scents.
 Subject to availability.

 - Registration papers from the Canadian Cat Association, subject to conditions of sale.
 If the kitten is sold as a pet or for show, then the kitten must be spayed or neutered before the registration papers are released.